Electric Loco Shed, Asansol: Operations

 Being one of the three electric engine sheds in Eastern Railway, various major and minor maintenance schedules of electric locomotives are carried out here.
 It has the sanctioned capacity of 175 engine units.
 Beyond the operating capacity, this shed houses a total of 207 engine units, including 90 WAP-4 and 19 WAP-7.
 It also housed a few WAM-4 locomotives temporarily.
 Electric loco Shed, Asansol is now housing a large fleet of WAP-4 in Indian Railways and it caters to many long-distance electric trains.

 Like all locomotive sheds, ASN does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It not only attends to locomotives housed at ASN but to ones coming in from other sheds as well.
 It has four pit lines for loco repair.
 Locomotives of Asansol ELS along with Howrah ELS were the regular links for all trains running through West Bengal when widespread electrification of railway lines started in Eastern Railways.
 ASN locomotives used to be predominantly the regular links for trains traveling to north as well.

-Livery and Markings

-Though WAP-4 class have a standardized livery all over India, Asansol WAP-4 locomotives can easily be recognized by their Blood Red with incomplete yellow band.